Bitcoin mining causes huge amounts of CO2

 - Therefore many systems have to run in parallel.

 - At 12.5 bitcoins per block as in November 2018, about 1800 bitcoins per day will be mined, which will then be available.

 Power mix at computer location taken into account

 Stoll and colleagues used the data from hardware manufacturers for Bitcoin exploration, which was published in the course of IPOs, to estimate the energy consumption of Bitcoin exploration computers.
 They used the Internet Protocol (IP) addresses of the pool server, the equipment and the Internet node associated with the prospecting operation to determine the locations of the mining computers.

 Sandner on cryptographic currencies “Blockchain technology will change the world”

 The respective electricity mix at the site (how much electricity is generated by coal-fired power plants) was then used to calculate the CO2 footprint for computer operation.
 The consumption for cooling and additional equipment was also included in the calculation.
 This takes into account the fact that a large part of the Bitcoins is mined in Iceland, where the electricity does not come from fossil sources.

 In the meantime, the use of blockchain technology is also being discussed in other areas, such as contract drafting.
+A very interesting article about it can be read here.
 We are not questioning the efficiency gains that blockchain technology could offer in certain cases,” Stoll is quoted in an article in the journal Joule.
 However, the current debate about this technology focuses on the expected benefits.
 According to the researchers, however, more attention should be paid to costs, including CO2 emissions.